ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 > [!IMPORTANT]
 > Potentially, everyone included in an information barriers policy can be blocked from communicating with others in Microsoft Teams.
 When people affected by information barriers policies are part of the same team or group chat, they will be removed from those chat sessions.
 However, information barriers will not apply to email communications or to file sharing through SharePoint Online or OneDrive.

-## Using information barriers in your organization

-Currently, information barriers policies are defined and managed in Office 365 by using PowerShell cmdlets.
-This is typically done by a compliance administrator or a global administrator, and requires familiarity with PowerShell cmdlets (and parameters).

 ## Required licenses and permissions

-Currently, information barriers is in private preview.
+**Currently, the information barriers feature is in private preview**.
 When these features are generally available, they'll be included in subscriptions, such as:
 - Microsoft 365 Enterprise E5
 - Office 365 Enterprise E5